How to fix “TypeError: ‘list’ object is not callable” in Python

 # 👆 ⛔ Raises: TypeError: ‘list’ object is not callable

-We have two ways to fix the issue:
+We have two ways to fix this error:

 # Custom open() function using the built-in open() internally